 Watch how to make South African style Grilled Peri Peri Chicken at the end of post

 The term “piri piri” may well be of Portuguese origin, but it is the Portuguese conquest of Africa that can be credited with the famous Piri Piri chicken from southern Africa.
-Both Piri Piri and Peri Peri are used in Southern Africa – depending on which country’s chicken you’re trying.
+Both Piri Piri and Peri Peri are used as terminology in Southern Africa – depending on which country’s chicken you’re trying.
 Red hot peppers were brought into Africa during colonisation, which gave birth to delicacies like Piri Piri Chicken in Mozambique, Angola and South Africa.

 Nando’s made Peri Peri chicken famous around the world, and while credit is often given to Portugal for its inspiration, Nando’s is in fact a South African chain (is your mind blown?).
 The main distinction between Portuguese Piri Piri Chicken and Southern African Piri Piri Chicken is their use of chillies.
-Portuguese chicken is much milder, utilising chilli oil, whereas Southern African chicken is full blown in its use of chillie, making your tastebuds Indlamu (a traditional South African dance).
+Portuguese chicken is much milder, utilising chilli oil, whereas Southern African chicken is full blown in its use of chilli, making your tastebuds Indlamu (a traditional South African dance).
 Henceforth, I’m going to use the term Peri Peri Chicken as my recipe is inspired by the South African chain.

-You may choose to roast a whole chicken or use chicken thigh fillets, but why take the easy route when you can spatchcock a chicken, make it look more like the famous chain’s chicken and show off your chef carving skills to your family?!
+You may choose to grill a whole chicken or use chicken thigh fillets, but why take the easy route when you can spatchcock a chicken, make it look more like the famous chain’s chicken and show off your chef carving skills to your family?!

 Don’t be intimidated because spatchcocking a chicken is SUPER easy!
 Grab a pair of kitchen scissors and have the chicken cavity face towards you.
 Locate the backbone and start cutting right next to it, all the way down.